-The results of chemical monitoring of the scrubber pond effluent and combined stormwater flows for the period under review are given in Table 16 and Table 17, and compared to the limits set out in the consent.
+The results of chemical monitoring of the scrubber pond effluent and combined stormwater flows for the period under review are given in Table 11, and compared to the limits set out in the consent.
+Results for the monitoring period complied with consented limits and were within expected ranges.